MarkNuar/Project_SE2/RASD/3Rasd.md

 | | 1.
 Once in the correct page, the RU has to provide an address or use his/her current GPS location. |
 | | 1.
 A map with the violations, shown as points, is displayed.
 The map is provided by the MS. !
 !Exit Conditions |The RU now is able to browse on the map between violations and see their type. !
 !Exceptions | 1.
-The RU provides an invalid address. |
-| | * In the case 1 an error message is displayed, saying "Invalid address", and the RU is taken back to the point 2. !
+The RU provides an invalid address. <br> In the case 1 an error message is displayed, saying "Invalid address", and the RU is taken back to the point 2. !
 #### 3.2.3.6.
 Authority Log-In
 | | |
 |-|-|